 The old man at the bar explained that the stories were passed down through the generations for centuries.

 Long before the castle’s construction, a seemingly bottomless hole was discovered on the mountain, beyond the forest bordering the village.
 Immediately, the villagers knew it harbored something evil.
 The dogs wouldn't go near it, and a curtain of dread descended over those present for its discovery.
 Some said it took every ounce of composure they possessed not to run away.
-An odor reminiscent of rotting flesh wafted from it's opening, and black, rope-like vines snaked from the rocky ground into the abyss.
+An odor reminiscent of rotting flesh wafted from its opening, and black, rope-like vines snaked from the rocky ground into the abyss.

-Sightings of beastial figures and winged creatures began shorty after the hole's discovery.
+Sightings of bestial figures and winged creatures began shortly after the hole's discovery.
 They roamed the night, snarling, and sniffing around the villagers' houses.
 Some of the people were skeptical, but when children began to go missing, mobs of angry parents stormed to the hole with shovels and pickaxes, only to be repelled by choking smoke and blinding ash as the surrounding forest erupted spontaneously in flames.

 As time passed, the horrors worsened.
 The locals began hearing the voices of their lost children and loved ones calling from the night.
 Seduced, they left the safety of their homes to come face to face with their darkest nightmares.
 Leering, humanoid-animal hybrids waited, still cooing in the voices of the lost as they feasted upon those who dared venture outside.

 Finally heeding the villagers' desperate pleas, Ottokar II of Bohemia sent a cavalry to investigate.
 He built a castle fortress at the top of the mountain, the hole centered inside its chapel.
 With the horrors contained, the castle could sleep.

 The officer was mesmerized, an odd expression of glee on his face.
 "Has anyone ever been down the hole?"
 He asked.